 ANSWER: No. The oil injection system is for OIL only.
 It must be in working condition and contain oil ONLY.

-QUESTION: What is legal and illegal in the stock class?
+QUESTION: What is legal and illegal in the limited class?

-ANSWER: CLICK HERE for stock class information for what is legal and illegal in the stock class.
+ANSWER: CLICK HERE for limited class information for what is legal and illegal in the limited class.
 If this list does not answer your question, please Contact Us with your question.

 ANSWER: You may retrofit on all class 20 machines.
 OEM parts must be used.
 Make sure you do not modify the hubs.